-All workshops through December 2020 will be open for registration on July 25, 2020.
+All workshops through December 2022 are open for registration.
 To register on-line and receive special member tuition price please LOGIN and return to the workshop page.
 To mail your registration, please download and print the Potomac Fiber Arts Guild Workshop Registration Form and enclose a check for the full amount of the registration (Adobe Acrobat Reader required).

 Participants who need to cancel prior to the start of the workshop must contact the Registrar first in order to receive the Wait-List (if there is one).
 Tuition reimbursement must be coordinated between Participant and their Replacement (not the Guild).
 If the workshop is not sold out the student will not be reimbursed.